1 in 3 women are wrongly diagnosed with breast cancer: study

-It's time to admit that mammograms are not perfect and that doctors are treating women who don't need treatment for breast cancer, the American Cancer Society's top doctor said Monday after yet another study showed breast cancer screening leads to many so-called false positives.
+It's time to admit that mammograms are not perfect and that doctors are treating women who don't need treatment for breast cancer, the American Cancer Society's top doctor said Monday after yet another study showed breast cancer screening leads to so-called overdiagnosis.

 The new study found that as many as a third of women in Denmark diagnosed with breast cancer through mammograms either didn't have malignant cancer, or had slow-growing tumors that didn't need immediate treatment.